 We have had a couple readers write in because they are concerned about preparing for hurricane season this year.
 They are low income so do not have the money to go out and buy a lot.
-If you have any tips on how to prepare for what could be an active hurricane season, please share them below.
-Ideas that are inexpensive would be most welcomed.

 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!